You can also weigh the pros and cons of PlayStation VR, but assuming you don't own a PS4, this is the versus for you.

-There are promises of installments like The Gallery: Call Of The Starseed and Vanishing Realms with longer gameplay down the line but right now, it's a bit lacking.
+There are promises of installments like The Gallery: Call Of The Starseed and Vanishing Realms with longer gameplay down the line, but right now it's a bit lacking.

-Still, there are already fan favourites like Hover Junkers and Valve has already updated The Lab with more content and better features.
-The most recent E3 has already given us teasers of what to expect for Vive including Fallout 4 and Doom, due next year, which gives us hope for bigger experiences ahead.
+Still, there are already fan favourites like Hover Junkers and Valve has updated The Lab with more content and better features.
+The most recent E3 has already given us teasers of what to expect for the Vive including Fallout 4 and Doom, due next year, which gives us hope for bigger experiences ahead.